Clotted cream: Description

 Clotted cream has been described as having a "nutty, cooked milk" flavour, and a "rich sweet flavour" with a texture that is grainy, sometimes with oily globules on the crusted surface.
-It is a thick cream, with a very high fat content (a minimum of 55 percent, but an average of 64 percent).
-For comparison, the fat content of single cream is only 18 percent.
+It is a thick cream, with a very high fat content (a minimum of 55 per cent, but an average of 64 per cent).
+For comparison, the fat content of single cream is only 18 per cent.

-According to the United Kingdom's Food Standards Agency, clotted cream provides 586 kcal per 100 g.
+According to the UK Food Standards Agency, clotted cream provides 586 kcal per 100 g.

 History

-Originally made by farmers to reduce the amount of waste from their milk, clotted cream has become so deep-rooted in the culture of southwest Britain that it is embedded as part of the region's tourist attraction.
+Originally made by farmers to reduce the amount of waste from their milk, clotted cream has become so deep-rooted in the culture of southwest Britain that it is embedded as part of the region's tourist attractions.
 While there is no doubt of its strong and long association with Cornwall and Devon, it is not clear how ancient its origins are.

 The Oxford Companion to Food follows traditional folklore by suggesting it may have been introduced to Cornwall by Phoenician traders in search of tin.
 It is similar to kaymak (or kajmak), a Near Eastern delicacy that is made throughout the Middle East, southeast Europe, Iran, Afghanistan, India, and Turkey.
 A similar clotted cream known as urum (өрөм) is also made in Mongolia.

-Contemporary ancient food experts, noting Strabo's commentaries on Britain have proposed that the early Britons would probably have clotted cream to preserve its freshness.
+Contemporary ancient food experts, noting Strabo's commentaries on Britain, have proposed that the early Britons would have probably clotted their cream to preserve its freshness.